 Q1.
 I am interested, but how do I see, pay for and receive a painting?

-You can email me, and then we can arrange a time and place to meet.
+You can email me, or call, and then we can arrange a time and place to meet.
 Then, if you like what you see we can also negotiate a price.
 Many people don't know it, but all of my prices are negotiable.
 That's how I do business - you are the judge.

 Q2.
 I noticed that you do not have specific shipping costs for my area.
 How will I know how much it will cost?